lottie/lottie-spec/docs/specs/shapes.md

 * _add vertex_: Adds a vertex to the bezier shape in global coordinates
 * _set in tangent_: Sets the cubic tangent to the last added vertex, with coordinates relative to it.
 If omitted, tangents MUST be $(0, 0)$.
 * _set out tangent_: Sets the cubic tangent from the last added vertex, with coordinates relative to it.
 If omitted, tangents MUST be $(0, 0)$.
-* _lerp_: Linerarly interpolates two points or scalars by a given amount.
+* _lerp_: Linearly interpolates two points or scalars by a given amount.

 ### Approximating Ellipses with Cubic Bezier